learndog/wipdots/vim/vim_basic_usage.md

 Git
     # If fugitive is avail, fzf current buffer git history... :BCommits   or project git history... :Commits
-    # :Blame - Git blame using a bash git command
+    # :Blame - Git blame using a bash git command (:bd to remove the results window)
     # To see changes in a vim buffer not yet saved, use <Leader>ds
     # To see changes in a local saved, unstaged file vs previous commit, use $ git diff
     # To see changes in a local saved, staged file vs previous commit, use $ git diff --staged